nhansen/SVanalyzer/docs/svmerge.rst

-SVmerge groups structural variants from a VCF file by calculating a distance matrix, then finding connected components of a graph in which the nodes are the variants, and edges exist when the distances are below the specified maximum values.
+SVmerge groups structural variants from a VCF file by calculating a distance matrix, then finding connected components of a graph in which the nodes are the variants and edges exist when the distances are below the specified maximum values.

 The program steps through a set of structural variants, calculating distances to other nearby variants by comparing their alternate haplotypes.
-The program then reports cluters of variants, and prints a VCF file of "unique" variants.
+The program then reports clusters of variants, and prints a VCF file of "unique" variants.

 Usage